-- Strong verbal/written communication, analytical, and problem solving skills.
+- Excellent verbal/written communication, analytical, and problem solving skills.

 - Able to work in busy environment, under pressure, without compromising accuracy, attention to detail or courtesy to staff and others.

-- Able to demonstrate mature judgment and critical thinking.
+- Able to demonstrate sound judgment, initiative and critical thinking.

-- Respect for confidentiality; ability to work with discretion and integrity.
+- Must have respect for confidentiality; ability to work with discretion and integrity.